1975 Australian constitutional crisis: Constitutional background

-As in most Westminster system parliaments, Australia's government is ordinarily formed by the party enjoying the confidence of the lower House of Parliament, the House of Representatives.
-However, Australia's Parliament also has a powerful upper house, the Senate, which must pass any legislation initiated by the House of Representatives if it is to become law.
+As in most Westminster system parliaments, Australia's government is ordinarily formed by the party enjoying the confidence of the lower house of parliament, the House of Representatives.
+Australia's Parliament also has a powerful upper house, the Senate, which must pass any bill initiated by the House of Representatives if it is to become law.
 The composition of the Senate, in which each state has an equal number of senators regardless of that state's population, was originally designed to attract the Australian colonies into one Federation.
+Some at the time of Federation saw the contradiction in the Constitution between responsible government, in which the executive owes its existence to the legislature or one dominant house of the legislature, and, federations with the houses of bicameral legislatures operating independently and possibly deadlocking.
+Certain delegates predicted that either responsible government would result in the federation becoming a unitary state or federalism would result in an executive closer to federal theory.
+For instance, delegate Winthrop Hackett stated at the 1891 Convention that as a result of the combination of a strong Senate with responsible government, "there will be one of two alternatives—either responsible government will kill federation, or federation in the form in which we shall, I hope, be prepared to accept it, will kill responsible government".

-The Constitution forbids the Senate from originating or amending a money bill, but places no limitation on the Senate's ability to defeat one.
-In 1970, Gough Whitlam, as Leader of the Opposition, stated of a budget bill, "Let me make it clear at the outset that our opposition to this Budget is no mere formality.
+Constitutionally, the Senate is unable to originate or amend a money bill coming from the House, although it may return the bill to the House with requests for amendment; or, as with any other bill, it may reject the bill entirely.
+Whether there was nevertheless a convention that the upper house should not reject money bills from the lower house was a key issue in the dispute.
+During and after the crisis, Whitlam argued for the existence of this convention; however previously as Leader of the Opposition he had supported the blocking of supply, stating of a budget bill: "Let me make it clear at the outset that our opposition to this Budget is no mere formality.
 We intend to press our opposition by all available means on all related measures in both Houses.
 If the motion is defeated, we will vote against the Bills here and in the Senate.
-Our purpose is to destroy this Budget and destroy the Government which has sponsored it".
+Our purpose is to destroy this Budget and destroy the Government which has sponsored it."

-The federal Senate had never blocked supply before 1975, even when it had been controlled by the opposition.
-In 1947, in response to the federal Chifley Government's attempt to nationalise the banks, the coalition-controlled upper house of the Parliament of Victoria blocked the state budget in order to force a premature election.
-Labor Premier John Cain called a snap election and was defeated.
+The Senate had never blocked supply before 1975, even when it had been controlled by the opposition.
+However, the Parliament of the state of Victoria had done so in 1947, in response to the federal Chifley government's attempt to nationalise the banks.
+The coalition-controlled upper house blocked the state budget in order to force a premature election.
+Labor premier John Cain called a snap election and was defeated.